oracle-livelabs/database-maa/zdm-physical-offline/db-migration/db-migration.md

 3. Prepare a response file.

-   Below is sample response file in which you can use for ZDM Physical Offline Migration.
+   Below is sample response file which you can use for ZDM Physical Offline Migration.

    Please note that this response file uses Oracle Object Storage to keep the Source Database Backup and the Target Database is Oracle Base Database(specified as VMDB).